cs3110/textbook/basics/debugging.md

     How can you know whether a piece of code has a particular bug?
-Write tests that would expose the bug, then confirm that your code doesn't fail those tests. *Unit test* for a relatively small piece of code, such as an individual function or module, are especially important to write at the same time as you develop that code.
+Write tests that would expose the bug, then confirm that your code doesn't fail those tests. *Unit tests* for a relatively small piece of code, such as an individual function or module, are especially important to write at the same time as you develop that code.
 Running of those tests should be automated, so that if you ever break the code, you